farmera/sare_grant/references.md

 * Motohka, T., K. N. Nasahara, H. Oguma, and S. Tsuchida.
 2010.
 “Applicability of Green-Red Vegetation Index for Remote Sensing of Vegetation Phenology.”
 Remote Sensing 2 (10): 2369–2387. doi:10.3390/rs2102369.

+* Rahman M. and Robson A.J.
+2016.
+A Novel Approach for Sugarcane Yield Prediction Using Landsat Time Series Imagery: A case Study on Bundaberg Region.
+Advances in Remote Sensing, 5, 93–102.

+* Huang J., Wang H., Dai Q, and Han D. 2014.
+Analysis of NDVI Data for Crop Identification and Yield Estimation.
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 7, 4374–4384.

+* Morel J., Todoroff P., Begue A., Bury A., Martine J., Petit M. 2014.
+Toward a Satellite-Based System of Sugarcane Yield Estimation and Forecasting in Smallholder Farming Conditions: A Case Study on Reunion Island.
+Remote Sensing Journal, 6, 6620–6635.

+* Prasad A.K., Chai L., Singh, R.P., and Kafatos M. 2006.
+Crop yield estimation model for Iowa using remote sensing and surface parameters.
+International Journal of Applied Earth Observation and Geoinformation, 8, 26-33.

 * N. A. Streck, J. G. Hanauer, L. F. Gabriel, T. C. Buske, and J. A. Langner, “Leaf development and growth of selected sugarcane clones in a subtropical environment,” Pesquisa Agropecuária Brasileira, vol. 45, no. 10, pp. 1049–1057, 2010.